On the origin of counterrotating stellar disks in TNG50. I

 \section{Summary and conclusions}

 In this work we have identified and analyzed the formation mechanisms of counterrotating stellar disks in galaxies selected from the Illustris TNG50 simulation.
-The sample focused only on central MW-mass galaxies, ranging in mass from $10^{11.5}$ to $10^{12.5} $M$_\odot$.
-We characterized these counterrotating components by selecting particles with circularities $< -0.7$ and located within the spatial extension of the stellar disc.
-Within the sample of 260 MW-mass galaxies, we identifed 26 cases with counterrotating stellar disk.
-Their CRDs contribute with, at least, 1 percent of the stellar mass of the galaxy.
-Our main results can be summarized as follows:
+We limited our sample to only MW-mass galaxies, ranging in total mass from $10^{11.5}$ to $10^{12.5} $M$_\odot$.
+We characterized these counterrotating components by selecting particles with circularities of less than $-0.7$ and located within the spatial extension of the stellar disk.
+Within the sample of 260 MW-mass galaxies, we identified 26 cases with a counterrotating stellar disk.
+Their CRDs contribute to at least 1\% of the stellar mass of the galaxy.
+Our main results are summarized as follows:

 \begin{itemize}